 \section{Structure Learning from Related Data Sets}

-In this section we derive the marginal likelihood score associated with the hierarchical model in \eqref{eq:hier} to implement structure learning from related data sets that contain the same variables.
-As the hierarchical model is not analytically tractable, we replace it with the approximate variational model shown in the bottom panel of Figure~\ref{fig:BN_hier_multi}:
+In this section we derive the marginal likelihood score associated with the hierarchical model in \eqref{eq:hier} to implement structure learning from related data sets containing the same variables.
+As the hierarchical model is not analytically tractable, we approximate the associated posterior distribution with the product of two independent distributions by means of variational inference.
+The approximate variational model, shown in the bottom panel of Figure~\ref{fig:BN_hier_multi}, is the following: